Have I Saved Enough Money to Retire?

 Do a quick Google search for “cost of retirement” and you’ll be inundated with various numbers or multiples.

 One website says you’ll need more than $700,000 and another site recommends $1.2 million.
-While there are too many variables to account for to get a single answer, we can look at some data to help us figure out what issues may need to be considered.
+There are too many variables to account for to get a single answer.
+However, we can look at some data to help us figure out what issues may need to be considered to address the question, “Have I saved enough money to retire?”

 One of the largest (and most often overlooked) costs in retirement may be health care.
 The Employee Benefits Research Institute states that the median lifetime health care costs for a married couple (retiring at the age of 65) will be between $169,000 and $273,0001.
 These costs include things like Medicare, supplement insurance premiums, and out-of-pocket prescription drug expenses.